sahaniarun/gitops-deployments/integration/README.md

 ### DNS workaround

-Our Kubernetes cluster has no DNS server set up yet.
-To override it, add to your file `/etc/hosts` the following configurations:
+Our Kubernetes cluster has no DNS set up yet.
+To override it, add to your [hosts file](https://en.wikipedia.org/wiki/Hosts_(file)) the following configurations:

 ```
 10.14.1.160 argocd.integration